peterwiebe/riacarmin/_posts/2016-05-25-design-for-programmers.md

 -------

 ### Example
-The first thing I've done is applied a grid to this page.
-Some elements like the school logos and course cards are misaligned.
+The first thing I've done was applying a grid to the page.
+Some elements like the school logos and course cards were misaligned.

 1. I've applied the baseline grid and aligned all the text to it.
 2. Containers like navigation and school logo section are now also aligned to the baseline grid.
-Also, I've aligned the school logos, which take two columns.
+Also, I've aligned the school logos, which take two columns each.
-3. White or neganive space around the headers give them a higher value in hierarchy, which make them more noticable.
+3. White or negative space around the headers gives them a higher value in the hierarchy, which makes them more noticeable.

 <div class="portfolio__viewer js-flickity" data-flickity-options='{ "imagesLoaded": true, "percentPosition": false }'>
   <img src="/assets/design-for-programmers/step-1-grid.png" alt="Step 1 grid.">